 Choose from scents like Lavender Blossom, Citrus Cedar, Bamboo, and more.
 They release limited edition scents each season, too!

-And for more of our favorite non-toxic air freshener spray brands and organic room sprays, check out this article.
+And for more of my favorite non-toxic air freshener spray brands and organic room sprays, check out this article.

 2. Non-Toxic Candles

 There are no shortage of non-toxic candles on the market these days!
 Whether you’re looking for a pumpkin-scented candle for fall, a cozy winter candle for the holiday season, or a citronella candle to ward off the mosquitos during the summer months, there’s a non-toxic version for you out there.
 Made with safe scents and eco-friendly waxes like soy, coconut, beeswax, and even tallow, a candle can be a great alternative to plug-ins.